Yuchuan-Tsai/UIUC_ECON203_Notes/UIUC_ECON_Classes/ECON203.md

 Thus the **estimator from the regression model** is the **sample average of Y**

 `Total Sum of Squares(TSS)`
-If $\bar Y$ is out estimator, then the total variation in Y can be described by
+If $\bar Y$ is our estimator, then the total variation in Y can be described by
 $TSS = \sum_{i = 1}^{n}(Y_i - \bar Y)^2$

 `Total amount of error in the linear regression model:`